uacsc544fall2019/assignments/HA1.md

 Use the following link to create your github repository for this part of the
 assignment: []()

+The base files can also be accessed at: [https://github.com/uacsc544fall2019/ha1b-base](https://github.com/uacsc544fall2019/ha1b-base).

 #### Paper Reading & LaTeX (20 pts)